Pseudogygites: Description

 The pygidium and the cephalon are about equal in size and shape.
 The glabella is expanded forward, reaching to the anterior margin.
 Pseudogygites has short genal spines and small compound eyes located in the center of the cephalon with the glabella in between.
 The pygidium contains faint pleural furrows and no axial rings.
 Pseudogygites species can reach 25 cm in length and 10 cm in width.

 Distribution

 Pseudogygites is found in late Ordovician oil shales in New York, Ontario, and Southampton Island in the Canadian Arctic.
-Pseudogygites species are known from exposures of the Billings Shale and Blue Mountain formations.